Michael Blood Meteorites

 Horejsi, E.T., Mike Farmer, Dirk Ross, Matt Morgan, Blaine Reed, the real Steve Arnold, Adam

-Hupe, Eric Twelker, Rob Wesel, Eric Olson, Mark Bostick, Geoff Notkin, Jerry Armstrong, my
+Rob Wesel, Eric Olson, Mark Bostick, Geoff Notkin, Jerry Armstrong, my

 mother and The Acadamy.